All posts by maxinbalham

 Truly an old craft standing by itself, alone in this England of ours.

-This post is a transcript of a newspaper article about the linen industry in North & South Lopham, Norfolk, first published in the East Anglian Daily Times on 23rd January 1894.
-A reprinted version of the article is preserved in the Rita & Percy Beales archive at the Crafts Study Centre, University of the Creative Arts, Farnham.
+This post contains a transcript of a newspaper article about the linen industry of North & South Lopham, Norfolk, first published in the East Anglian Daily Times on 23rd January 1894.
+A version of the article is preserved in the Rita & Percy Beales archive at the Crafts Study Centre, University of the Creative Arts, Farnham.

 Newspaper article from the Rita & Percy Beales Archive at the Crafts Study Centre, University for the Creative Arts, Farnham.
 (RPB 2/1/8)